Loading...

 If you are using an AGX Orin please see the Flashing the AGX Orin section, as additional steps are required.

-Download and install the for Ubuntu
+Download and install the Nvidia SDK manager for Ubuntu

 Install Jetpack 4.6 and up for your Jetson module (AGX Xavier)